ros2-gbp/generate_parameter_library-release/README.md

 you will get the error

-`Setting parameter failed: Invalid value '-10' for parameter 'admittance.damping_ratio'.
-Required bounds: [0.1, 10]`
+`Setting parameter failed: Value -10.0 in parameter 'admittance.damping_ratio' must be within bounds [0.1, 10.0]`

 If you try to set a vector parameter with the wrong length,